-Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2022 AREA 26 STRONG RANCH SLOUGH Strong Ranch Slough drains to the D-05 pump station.
+Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2023 AREA 26 STRONG RANCH SLOUGH Strong Ranch Slough drains to the D-05 pump station.
 Projects since 1997 have optimized the sluice gate and the pumps to the greatest extent.
 There are no other projects to control flooding on Strong Ranch Slough.
-This RL Area is primarily slab on grade residential structures at peril when the slough overflows its banks.
-Water Resources Floodplain Management Section None State and/or Federal Grant.
-Woodside Condominiums was considering mitigation.
-The County applied for two large FEMA HMGP grants but the HOA voted 'No' meaning that they do not want to raise the 17 repetitive flood loss buildings (totaling 90 condominium units).
-Woodside will continue with flood fighting efforts.
-There are flood victims on the north side of Northrop, who might qualify for FEMA grants so that they can be raised.
-AREA 27 BROOKTREE CREEK AUBURN BLVD AT ROSEBUD LANE Brooktree Creek tailwater condition at confluence with Arcade Creek causes water to rise fairly quickly.
-The legacy state licensed Auburn Villa Mobile home/RV Park has flooded several times.
-The owner built a concreted floodwall and has a pump for internal drainage.
-Water Resources Floodplain Management Section None State and/or Federal Grant.
-Continue to work with the owner of the mobile home park on flood warning systems.
-The RL house on Rosebud was raised after it flooded in 1990s.
-Continue discussions with Auburn Villa Trailer Park to determine what plans they have to further mitigate AREA 28 VERDE CRUZ CREEK Verde Cruz Creek is a tributary to Arcade Creek Small flood claims Water Resources Floodplain Management Section None N/A The information reported to the County from the homeowners would not rise to the level of prioritizing any improvements here.
-No actions needed AREA 29 CRIPPLE CREEK AT DEVERON WAY Local drainage and overland release Water Resources Floodplain Management Section None N/A In 2001, the owner was provided technical assistance from County drainage engineering.
+This RL Area is primarily slab on grade residential structures at risk when the slough overflows its banks.
+Water Resources Floodplain Management Section None State and/or Federal Grant The County applied for and were granted two large FEMA HMGP grants for elevating RL condominium units.
+Condominiums will continue with flood fighting efforts.
+Analyze the north side of Northrop for potential home elevations.
+AREA 27 BROOKTREE CREEK AUBURN BLVD AT ROSEBUD LANE Brooktree Creek tailwater condition at confluence with Arcade Creek causes water to rise quickly.
+The mobile home park has flooded several times.
+The owner built a concrete floodwall and has a pump for internal drainage.
+Water Resources Floodplain Management Section None State and/or Federal Grant Continue to work with the owner of the mobile home park on flood warning systems.
+The RL house on Rosebud was elevated after it flooded in the 1990s.
+Continue discussions with mobile home park to determine future mitigation plans.
+AREA 28 VERDE CRUZ CREEK Verde Cruz Creek is a tributary to Arcade Creek.
+Small flood claims.
+Water Resources Floodplain Management Section None N/A Analyze reported information.
+No actions needed.
+AREA 29 CRIPPLE CREEK AT DEVERON WAY Local drainage and overland release.
+Water Resources Floodplain Management Section None N/A In 2001, an owner was provided technical assistance from County drainage engineering.
 Consider if the area might be deemed 'mitigated' with 25yr protection, or better.
-No actions needed
+Analyze whether this flood area has been mitigated.
+AREA 30 BEACH STONE LAKE POINT PLEASANT Cosumnes River floodwater spills south to north over Lambert Road creating a tailwater condition combining with Morrison Creek Water Resources Floodplain Ongoing BSL Funds 314A and 315X with Prepare elevation certificates, elevate homes, fill basements, and/ or add vents to mitigate flood risk.
+There is a program for this area using FEMA

-ATTACHME NT 2 Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2022 AREA 30 BEACH-STONE LAKE POINT PLEASANT Cosumnes River floodwater spills south to north over Lambert Road creating a tailwater condition combining with Morrison Creek This problem was exacerbated by levee construction in the North Delta in the early 1900s plus encroachment by the Southern Pacific Railroad.
-Water Resources Floodplain Management Section Ongoing BSL Funds 314A and 315X with FEMA grants Prepare elevation certificates, raise houses, or fill basements or add vents to mitigate flood risk.
-Continue outreach working with property owners to mitigate flood risk property by property.
-AREA 31 Morrison Creek at Hwy 99 The RL property is west of Hwy 99 but there was flooding east of Hwy 99 in mid 1990s Water Resources Floodplain Management Section Ongoing N/A Expand area to include area east of Hwy 99 Continue outreach recommending flood insurance AREA 32 MISC.
-LOCAL DRAINAGE This RL area is a short list of flood victims in local drainage areas that do not justify 'area analyses'.
-Water Resources Floodplain Management Section Ongoing N/A Review each of the 10 RL properties and consider appropriate mitigation measures including house raising.
-Continue outreach
+Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2023 Management Section FEMA grants grant funds and local funds.
+AREA 31 MORRISON CREEK AT HWY The RL property is west of Hwy 99, but there was flooding east of Hwy 99 in mid-1990s Water Resources Floodplain Ongoing N/A Analyze area to the east of Hwy 99.
+Continue outreach and working with property owners to mitigate flood risk property by property.
+Continue outreach and recommending 99 33 III IIIIu-13303 Management Section flood insurance.
+AREA 32 MISC.
+LOCAL DRAINAGE This RL area is a short list of flooded homes scattered around the County that are in local drainage areas and do not justify 'area analyses'.
+Water Resources Floodplain Management Section Ongoing FEMA Grants Review each of the 10 RL properties and consider appropriate mitigation measures including home elevations.
+Continue outreach and analyze potential for home elevations via FEMA grants.